 Morning wanes as Jesus stumbles out of the Praetorium, horribly beaten and bleeding profusely.
 The Roman soldiers had been brutal in their creative cruelty.
 Thorns have ripped Jesus’s scalp and his back is one grotesque, oozing wound.
 Golgotha is barely a third of a mile through the Garden Gate, but Jesus has no strength to manage the forty-pound crossbar.
 Simon of Cyrene is drafted from the crowd.

-Shortly after 3 PM, Jesus whispers hoarsely for a drink.
+Shortly after three o’clock in the afternoon, Jesus whispers hoarsely for a drink.
 In love, he has drained the cup of his Father’s wrath to the dregs.
-He has born our full curse.
+He has borne our full curse.
 There is no debt left to pay and he has nothing left to give.
-The wine moistens his mouth just enough to say one final word: “It is finished” (John 19:30).
+The wine moistens his mouth just enough to say one final word, “It is finished” (John 19:30).
 And God the Son dies.

 It is the worst and best of all human deaths.
 For on this tree he bears our sins in his body (1 Peter 2:24), “the righteous for the unrighteous, that he might bring us to God” (1 Peter 3:18).
 And now it is finished.